comarquet/JavaScript_assignment_1/README.md

 #### `GET /censorMessage?message=Message content`

 This this a censoring service provided by the server.
-You can send it a message, and it will check it and return a censored version if it detects obsecene words such as "Lyon", "PSG", "English" or "England".
+You can send it a message, and it will check it and return a censored version if it detects obscene words such as "Lyon", "PSG", "English" or "England".
 This is a Stéphanois and French chatroom after all.

-The message you want to censor must be sent in the query parameter `message`.
+The message you want to censor must be sent with the query parameter `message`.

+> **Note:** In javascript, you will not manually build the URL with the query
+> parameter after the `?` sign.
+There are available functions in JS to make that for you.

 The server will respond with the following JSON object :